Arcadia-Science/arcadia-computational-training/docs/workshops/20220920-intro-to-git-and-github/lesson.md

 ```

-At Arcadia, we follow specific naming conventions for our branches: the branch names should be all lowercase and should follow this convention: `<your initials>/<brief description of the code change>`.
+Branch names can be used to convey information that can help you and others keep track of what you're doing.
+For example, you can prepend your branch names with your initials and a slash to make it clear that you were the one who created the branch, and you can specify a name that is associated with the file changes made on the branch: `<your initials>/<brief description of the code change>`.
 Example: `ter/git-workshop`.

 Let's practice making a branch using these conventions.